 When he came to us he was unsure about his career direction.
-At 55, he was certainly afraid of ageism and that his career had plateaued, however, what he got through our Clarity Program© was a completely new understanding of what makes him tick and where he is going in life.
+At 55, he was certainly afraid of ageism and that his career had plateaued.
+However, what he got through our Clarity Program© was a completely new understanding of what makes him tick and where he is going in life.

-During the psychographic profile debrief, for example, he realized that he is a profound extrovert who gains energy from interacting with people.
+During the psychographic profile debrief, for example, he realized that he is a profound extrovert.
+He gains energy from interacting with people.
 He also realized that he needs support from others who are more attentive to details or better at following procedures.
 This might sound trivial, but for Alex it was a life-changing set of insights.
 He embraced this better understanding of his own persona wholeheartedly and was suddenly happier and more fulfilled.

 Lastly, we worked on his personal strategic plan.
 We usually start with the Vision five years out, in other words, “where is this journey going?”, and once that Vision is fully rounded and clear, we then work backwards from there to see what the career changer needs to accomplish to realize the Vision.

 Alex did a good job of rounding out his Vision to the social and personal side as well.
 We both felt surprisingly comfortable with his audacious target.

 We realized many sub-steps along the way, for example, that Alex needs to actually spend time with C-Level executives if he ever hopes to be accepted as one.
 More specifically, he does not now have the financial management experience to succeed at that strategic level, so we concluded that he would need to get a “stepping-stone” job first to help him gain key skills and thus qualify for the big job he envisions.